 Call for Late-Breaking Sessions

-The AAS is now accepting Late-Breaking Session proposal submissions for inclusion at the 2020 Annual Conference in Boston.
+The AAS is now accepting Late-Breaking Session proposal submissions for inclusion at the 2021 Virtual Annual Conference.

-Early January 2020: Notice for acceptance sent to organizer and participants.
+March 2, 2021: Notice of acceptance sent to the session organizer and participants.

-Late-breaking panels are an opportunity to engage the full membership and Asian Studies community in submitting trending topics.
+Late-breaking panels are an opportunity to engage the full membership and Asian Studies community in discussion of trending topics.
 Late-breaking organized panels and roundtables provide a forum for engaging in dialogue on current events that affect our perspectives on and work in the Asian region.

 - Gaming and addiction